 Malcolm Spica, Ph.D. received his doctorate and masters degrees in clinical psychology from Michigan State University.
 He also gained clinical neuropsychology training from the Battle Creek Veterans Administration Medical Center (VAMC), the University of Michigan Neuropsychology Program, and the Ann Arbor VAMC.
 Dr. Spica completed a clinical neuropsychology internship at the Long Island Jewish Medical Center-Hillside Hospital in New York City.

 Dr. Spica has been in clinical practice for more than twenty years, served as Director of Neurobehavioral Associates, and was the Chief Psychologist at The Montcalm Center for Behavioral Health (Montcalm County Community Mental Health).
 His academic work includes serving as a preceptor and lecturer for the Michigan State University (MSU) College of Human Medicine, lecturer for the MSU Clinical Psychology Department.
-Dr. Spica is also an Adjunct Lecturer in the MSU Department of Psychiatry (Neuropsychology Seminar).
-His current research efforts include investigations in memory dysfunction, human motivation, and attentional disorders.
+Dr. Spica was also an Adjunct Lecturer in the MSU Department of Psychiatry (Neuropsychology Seminar).